Intersectoral collaboration to address health equity: A curated list

 National Collaborating Centre for Determinants of Health.
 (2015).
 Intersectoral collaboration to address health equity: A curated list.
 Antigonish, NS: National Collaborating Centre for Determinants of Health, St. Francis Xavier University.

-Tags: Access to health services, Assess and report, Evaluation, Intersectoral action, Key concepts, Partnership , Public health unit / health authority, Reading list, National Collaborating Centre for Determinants of Health, Document
+Tags: Access to health services, Assess and report, Evaluation, Intersectoral action, Key concepts, Partnership , Public health unit / health authority, Reading list, National Collaborating Centre for Determinants of Health, Report / Document